-Brooke Siem was among the first generation of children and teens to be medicated with antidepressants.
-Initially prescribed a cocktail of drugs at fifteen years old, she and her mother accepted the recommended “solution” with no information or understanding of how the chemicals might change her developing mind or how she might stop the drugs down the road.
+Brooke Siem was among the first generation of teens to be prescribed antidepressants.
+Initially treated at fifteen years old, she swallowed the capsules each morning with no thought of why or how she might stop the prescriptions down the road.

-A decade and a half later, still on the same set of drugs that she was prescribed as a teenager, Brooke was contemplating suicide.
+A decade and a half later, still on the same cocktail of drugs, Brooke was contemplating suicide.
+She began to ask questions.
 If the antidepressants were working, then why did she still want to take her own life?
-And if the drugs weren’t working, who might she be without them?
+And if the antidepressants weren’t working, who might she be without them?

-May Cause Side Effects is the gripping story of what happened when, after fifteen years and 10,000 antidepressants, Siem was forced into explosive antidepressant withdrawal when an opportunity to travel around the world dropped into her lap.
+May Cause Side Effects is the gripping story of what happened when, after fifteen years and 32,760 pills, Siem was forced into harrowing antidepressant withdrawal when an opportunity to travel around the world dropped into her lap.

-An illuminating memoir for those who take, prescribe, or are considering drugs to blunt the pain and experiences that shape our reality, May Cause Side Effects is an honest reminder that the road to true healing and happiness is not found on a prescription pad, but in deep self-work that pushes us to the agonizing edges of who we are.
+An illuminating memoir for those who take, prescribe, or are considering psychiatric drugs to blunt the pain and experiences that shape our reality, May Cause Side Effects is an honest reminder that, for so many, the road to true healing and happiness is found not on a prescription pad but in the deep self-work that pushes us to the edges of who we are.